timekadel/PNSMN/readme.md

 # PNSMN - Pose ta Node Sur Mon Network

 ##/!\ This version might be deprecated..
-A mobile version is currently being developed and might (or not) replace the WEB version :)
+A new UI is being developed.
+New features include:
+-Network topology
+-Range scanning
+-iface selection
+-attack plugins integration and stuff

 ##Introduction
 This is a quick project I made to learn NodeJS, therefore, some part of the code might be a bit sh**ty, any tips and advices are welcomed :) !
 PNSMN is a NodeJS based live JavaScript injection tool.
 Able to discover clients on the network, PNSMN allows to inject a hooking script into any machine found on the network.